BolunThompson/notes-2/date_ideas.md

 options:
     : prioritize local ones because excuse and easier for both of us
     reservations:
-	    movie or musical, but already done that improv if they existed around here
+        improv if they existed around here
         historical walk, but seems boring
-        concert, but seems no good ones around here rn and less talking and too similar mini golf & bowling, but cost and old trampoline park, but embarrising to suggest
+        mini golf & bowling, but cost and old trampoline park, but embarrising to suggest
         comic book store night, but i'm only familar with pokemon